-A was born on Date B in Country C. A is a citizen of Country C where he now lives.
-On Date D, A relinquished his green card.
-A will be subject to Country D tax on his worldwide income.
-On the date of A's expatriation, his net worth exceeded the applicable amount set forth in section 877(a)(2).
+A was born on Date B in Country C. A and her spouse came to the United States for employment reasons.
+A was a lawful permanent resident for eight and onehalf years.
+A is a citizen of Country C where she now lives.
+On Date D, A relinquished her green card.
+A will be subject to Country D tax on her worldwide income.
+On the date of A's expatriation, her net worth exceeded the applicable amount set forth in section 877(a)(2).